-Quick and easy apple cider vinegar coleslaw with shredded green cabbage and carrots.
-Flavorful, healthy and mayo-free.
+This quick and easy vinegar-based coleslaw features an apple cider vinegar dressing with crunchy, shredded cabbage and carrots.
+It’s flavorful, healthy and mayo-free.

 If you’re anything like me you probably grew up eating creamy, mayo-based coleslaw.

 Nowadays I much prefer a vinegar based coleslaw over one with mayo.
 The vinegar dressing is lighter and really lets the crunchy cabbage and carrots shine.

 The version I’m sharing today is a pretty classic recipe seasoned with a simple six-ingredient vinegar based dressing.
 To really boost the nutritional content I used apple cider vinegar and instead of white sugar I went with maple syrup, one of my favorite natural sweeteners.
 Maple syrup is unrefined and has antioxidants, as well as, other vitamins and minerals including a good amount of zinc and manganese.